anupn18/readme_lifesight/docs/PLATFORM/action/planner-1/intrepreting-a-budget-plan.md

 ## Working with Multiple Scenarios

-The platform's power lies in its ability to create and compare multiple scenarios.
+The planner's power lies in its ability to create and compare multiple scenarios.
 You can model different outcomes based on different budgets or strategic constraints (e.g., a "Conservative" plan vs. a "Moderate" plan).

 <Image align="center" src="https://files.readme.io/febddf754c97f52f4a1ca6319b444b2e82b6da791f547aced4f1c2a33ba52d3c-Adding_a_new_scenario.png" />